 There’s a smart way to keep an eye on the moisture and nutrient levels in your lawn’s soil now, too.
 By using a smart soil sensor, you get real-time information about moisture levels and the temperature of your soil.

 How?
-Sensors like the OLLIVAN Smart Plant Tracker transmit the information to an application on your smartphone.
+Sensors like a Smart Plant Tracker transmit the information to an application on your smartphone.

 This kind of data can tell you when your plants and grass need additional watering.
 It also prevents overwatering.
 This information, in turn, helps you use water more intelligently.